MaxHalford/detrak/README.md

 - `precompute_scores.py` generates a `.json` file mapping each possible row/column/diagonal symbol combination to a score
 - `enumerate_layouts.py` generates a `.txt` file with all the possible grid layouts
+- `evaluate_sequence.py` calculates the best possible score for a given sequence of symbols

+Each script has an `N` parameter which can be changed.
+I haven't managed to run `enumerate_layouts.py` with `N=5` because it's simply taking too long.